burger-menu

 John is proud to have attended both Okanagan College (Bachelor of Business Administration, 2003) and the University of British Columbia (Master of Management, 2019) in Kelowna, BC.
 In 2015, John’s dedication to his community was recognized with two awards: 2015 Okanagan College Young Alumni & Top 40 Under 40.
 Outside of the office, you’ll likely find John enjoying the best of the Okanagan lifestyle: skiing, cycling, boating, wine touring, and cooking!

-Will George, Director
+Will George, Secretary, Director for Northwest/Nechako

 Will George is the Project Manager with the City of Coquitlam as of June 2021.
 Before that, Will was the Economic Development, Communications, and Tourism Manager at the City of Merritt from 2015 - 2021.
 Will has worked on downtown revitalization initiatives, industrial land projects and tourism product development.
 To promote the development of BC’s talent, Will coordinates local entrepreneurship initiatives and mentors youth to assist with Citywide projects.